idominikosgr/VibeKit-VDK-CLI/README.md

 - **Error prevention** through common mistake documentation
 - **Reduced repetition** of instructions to AI tools

+### 📊 Analytics & Feedback

+Vibe Coding Rules includes a robust analytics and feedback system that helps track rule usage and collect user input:

+- **Usage Analytics**: Track which rules are most frequently used, downloaded, and copied
+- **Search Insights**: Understand what developers are looking for and how they find rules
+- **User Feedback**: Collect structured feedback on rules for continuous improvement
+- **Performance Metrics**: Measure the impact of rules on development workflows

+### 🔗 Editor Path Integration

+The Editor Path Integration system automatically configures paths across different development environments:

+- **Auto-Detection**: Automatically detects and configures editor-specific paths
+- **Multi-Environment Support**: Works across VS Code, Cursor, Claude, Windsurf, JetBrains, and more
+- **MCP Configuration**: Automatically updates the MCP configuration file with correct paths
+- **Path Resolution**: Resolves absolute and relative paths based on your environment
+- **Simple Updates**: Run `./update-mcp-config.sh` to refresh editor configuration

 ## Installation

 ### Option 1: Interactive Setup (Recommended)